Biography of Robert Clive

 Timeline of Robert Clive:

-1743: Clive was sent to Madras, India by the East India Company.
+1743: Clive is sent to Madras, India by the East India Company.
 Captured by the French.

 1746: He escapes from the French.

-1751: Robert Clive made seizure of Arcot, Capital of Chanda Sahib.
-Held it for eight weeks with a small force until relieved.
-Went on to capture other French strongholds.
+1751: Robert Clive seizes Arcot, the Capital of Chanda Sahib.
+He holds it for eight weeks with a small force until relieved.
+He goes on to capture other French strongholds.

 1753: He returns to England and marries Margaret Maskelyne.

-1755: He returned to India as Governor of Fort Saint David.
+1755: He returns to India as Governor of Fort Saint David.

-1756: Clive reduced the pirate stronghold of Gheriah.
+1756: Clive defeats the pirate stronghold of Gheriah.

 1757: He recovers Calcutta after some British prisoners of war are incarcerated in the “Black Hole of Calcutta” on the 20th June.
 His Army from the British East India Company defeats the Mughal Nawab, Sirajud Dawlah at The Battle of Plassey on the 23rd June.
-He then installs Mir Jakar as the new Nawab and became the virtual ruler of Bengal.
+He then installs Mir Jakar as the new Nawab and becomes the virtual ruler of Bengal.

 1759: Clive repulses Dutch colonial efforts.

 1760: He returns to England and enters Parliament (1760-74).

-1764: He returned to India as Governor and Commander in Chief of Bengal to quell the disorder, which had grown up in his absence.
-Reformed the Civil Service in Bengal and began the empire of British India.
+1764: He returns to India as Governor and Commander in Chief of Bengal to quell the disorder, which had grown up in his absence.
+He reforms the Civil Service in Bengal and is credited with beginning the empire of British India.

-1767: Clive returned to England in shattered health to a storm of parliamentary enquiries.
+1767: Clive returns to England in shattered health to a storm of parliamentary enquiries.

 1753 to Margaret Maskelyne.